Forum: Media Discussions

 We also have a Special Moderator who focuses on the specific forum that were created just for the aspect of GitP he's involved in.

-- Alarra (Mod Goddess/Grandma in the Playground) – Arts and Crafts, Media Discussions, Silly Message Board Games, Free Form Roleplaying, Webcomics
+- Alarra (Mod Goddess/Grandma in the Playground) – Arts and Crafts, Media Discussions, Message Board Games, Structured Games, Free Form Roleplaying, Webcomics

-- averagejoe (The Mod They Call Me/Hero in the Playground) - Friendly Banter, Media, Webcomics, Roleplaying Games
+- Haruki-kun (The Winged Mod/Angel in the Playground) - Friendly Banter, Message Board Games, Structured Games, Freeform Roleplaying Games

-- kpenguin (The Modguin/Penguin in the Playground) - Media, OotS, Webcomics
+- kpenguin (The Modguin/Penguin in the Playground) - Media, The Order of the Stick, Webcomics

-- Mark Hall (The Mod Wonder/Superhero in the Playground) - Roleplaying Games, Homebrew Design, Gaming (Other), OotS
+- Mark Hall (The Mod Wonder/Superhero in the Playground) - Roleplaying Games, Homebrew Design, Gaming (Other), The Order of the Stick

-- SMEE (The Rainbow Mod/Pure Girl in the Playground) - Friendly Banter, Avatar & Signature Issues, Arts & Crafts, OotS
+- SMEE (The Rainbow Mod/Pure Girl in the Playground) - Friendly Banter, Avatar & Signature Issues, Arts & Crafts, The Order of the Stick

 - The Glyphstone (Great Modthulhu/Eldritch Horror In The Playground) - Roleplaying Games, Homebrew Design, Gaming (Other)

-- Vaynor (The Red Towel/Hoopy Frood in the Playground) -Arts & Crafts, Homebrew Design, Roleplaying Games
+- Vaynor (The Red Towel/Hoopy Frood in the Playground) - Arts & Crafts, Homebrew Design, Roleplaying Games (all)

 - apegamer (APE Games in the Playground) - Special Mod for The OOTS Adventure Game Forum